tamton-aquib/scripts/README.md

 </ul>
 </details>

 ### Other scripts:

+* `translate.py`
+    * Translates other languages to english.
+    * Converts the text in clipboard.
+    * Automatically detects the language. (uses googletrans module)
 * `colors.py`
     * grabs the color where mouse is pointed to on the screen.
     * In hex and rgb.